 Chester County, Pennsylvania

-ACD has been Chester County’s consultant, technology and regulatory advisor.
+ACD Telecom has been Chester County’s consultant, technology and regulatory advisor.
 ACD has analyzed, studied and performed frequency coordination on their 6 GHz Microwave system.
-We have completed and filed major Waivers for their 800 MHz system with FCC, performed frequency coordination, propagation and interference studies, completed and submitted Waiver of construction and notification FCC rules, represented them before FCC, assisted the County with their regional interoperability planning.
+We have completed and filed major Waivers for their 800 MHz system with FCC, performed frequency coordination, propagation and interference studies, completed and submitted Waiver of construction and notification FCC rules, represented them before FCC and assisted the County with their regional interoperability planning.

 State of Vermont

-ACD was hired as their consultant to develop a state-wide Interoperability plan, find suitable VHF / UHF channels for statewide use as part for their “Lifeline” system, perform frequency coordination, and work with FCC and IC (Industry Canada) to obtain necessary licenses.
+ACD Telecom was hired as their consultant to develop a state-wide Interoperability plan, find suitable VHF / UHF channels for statewide use as part for their “Lifeline” system, perform frequency coordination, and work with FCC and IC (Industry Canada) to obtain necessary licenses.
 This system, utilized by all State agencies, is available for interoperability purpose for all local and federal agencies as well.
 As part of our efforts, we have performed coverage and interference contours for all proposed sites, intermodulation (if necessary).
 We have also completed and filed major / minor Waivers of FCC rules and regulations.

 Clay County Sheriff’s Office (CCSO), Florida

 ACD worked with CCSO on their 800 MHz system.
 As their consultant, we assisted and advised CCSO on digital wireless technology and standards such as Project 25 and TETRA, FCC and NTIA related policies, rules and regulations, frequency coordination, and licensing.
 As CCSO’s Consultant and Project Manager, ACD worked with TA, SN and EFJ on their Re-banding project, phase one (1).
-In this phase, ACD: A. Participated in planning and determining the most efficient way of engineering and migrating the current frequencies to the new frequencies as identified in the Re-banding Order.
+In this phase, ACD: A. Participated in planning and determining the most efficient way of migrating the current frequencies to the new frequencies as identified in the Re-banding Order.
 B. Assisted in determining the time frame(s) necessary for the retuning and/or replacement of equipment, including maintaining interoperability with other jurisdictions which have reciprocal arrangements with CCSO.
-C. Performed an engineering study to identify co-channel and adjacent channel users, assess current interference problems, verify baseline system performance relating to frequency assignments and ascertain compatible system upon relocation to new spectrum.
+C. Performed a spectrum analysis to identify co-channel and adjacent channel users, assess current interference problems, verify baseline system performance relating to frequency assignments and ascertain compatible system upon relocation to new spectrum.
 D. Provided negotiation support between CCSO and TA, CCSO and SN, and between CCSO and EFJ.
 E. Reviewed documentation and recommendations provided by the Manufacturer describing replacement/alternate equipment they plan to provide to comply with the Re-banding Order to insure that CCSO has the equivalent communications system after the migration that is in place prior to the move.

 City of Evansville